Government Islamia Graduate College Faisalabad

-Government Post Graduate Islamia College is a government college located in Faisalabad, Punjab, Pakistan.
+Government Islamia Graduate College is a government college located in Faisalabad, Punjab, Pakistan.

 History

-Government Post Graduate Islamia College was founded by Anjuman Islamia Lyallpur in May 1951 as an intermediate college using the facilities of Muslim High School, Lyallpur.
+Government Islamia Graduate College was founded by Anjuman Islamia Lyallpur in May 1951 as an intermediate college using the facilities of Muslim High School, Lyallpur.
 The college was elevated to degree status in 1954 and moved to a new 140-kanal campus on Sargodha Road.
 The institution was nationalized in 1972, and following the renaming of the city from Lyallpur to Faisalabad in 1977, it adopted its current name.

 The college's facilities have expanded over the years.
 In 1974, a new block was constructed for B.Sc classes, and in 1987, a new library building was opened, which currently holds over thirty-four thousand books.
 A science block was added in 1998.

 Several infrastructure projects have been supported by government grants.
 For instance, in 2011, funding was allocated for the construction of a commerce block.
 Later developments included a new science block with classrooms and laboratories, and a multi-purpose auditorium.
 Additional funding facilitated the construction of an educational block designed to accommodate 600 more students.

 In 2013, the Higher Education Commission awarded the college a grade of "X", its second highest rating.
 The college began offering four-year BS degree programs in subjects including English, Economics, Islamic Studies, Physics, and Zoology starting in the academic year 2014-15.
 Programs in Business Administration, Chemistry, Computer Science, and Mathematics were initiated in 2015, and a program in Botany began in 2021.